Emeritus scientific workers

 Prof. PhDr.
 Jozef Viceník, CSc.

-Professor Jozef Viceník is a renowned and respected methodologist and philosopher of science.
+Jozef Viceník is a renowned and respected methodologist and philosopher of science.
 J. Viceník was born on December 11, 1941, in Trnava.
 He worked at the Department of Logic at the Faculty of Philosophy of Comenius University in Bratislava; he was appointed university professor in the field in 2000.
 He also served as vice-dean of the Faculty of Philosophy, headed the Department of Logic and Methodology of Science (1984–1988), and directed the Institute of Philosophy and Sociology of the Slovak Academy of Sciences in Bratislava (since 1990, the Institute of Philosophy of the Slovak Academy of Sciences).
 He worked as a researcher at the Institute of Philosophy of the Slovak Academy of Sciences until 2013.
 J. Viceník led several successful projects and…

 Show more